-If there are 2 things you know kids love to play with, it’s LEGOs and cardboard boxes.
-Combine those — boom, the perfect toy.
+If there are two things you know kids love to play with, it’s Legos and cardboard boxes.
+Combine those — boom, the perfect kids toy.
 But, because you were too lazy to capitalize on this thought, some other dad took this million dollar idea and ran with it.
 Essentially, Edo Blocks are giant cardboard Legos that kids can use to build everything from castles to cars.

-If you’re looking for more adult functionality from cardboard toys, you’re also in luck: They are reportedly sturdy enough to be used as a nightstand, bookshelf (for your collection of board books), or as the legs of a coffee table (surface sold separately).
+If you’re looking for more adult functionality from cardboard toys, you’re also in luck: Edo Blocks are reportedly sturdy enough to be used as a nightstand, bookshelf (for your collection of board books), or as the legs of a coffee table (surface sold separately).
 The Kickstarter debuts this week and you can pre-order Edo Bricks in packs of 25, 100, 500 blocks, or by theme like animals, snowy castle, or college move-in day.